rustfoundation/foundation.rust-lang.org/grants/fellowships.md

 <hr>
 <br>
 <h3>Project Goal Fellowships</h3>
-<p>Project Goal Fellowships are open to people working on the agreed goals (and sub-goals) of the Rust Project.
+<p>Project Goal Fellowships are open to people working on the agreed <a href="https://rust-lang.github.io/rust-project-goals/2024h2/proposed.html">goals</a> (and sub-goals) of the Rust Project.
 Applicants do not have to be members of a Rust Project Team or Working Group, but they do need the skills and experience to be able to deliver their chosen package of work.</p>
 <br>
 <p>Project Goal Fellowships will reflect the calendar of the Rust Project goals and will run for a period of six months.
 Fellows will receive:</p>
 <p>- A stipend of $1,500 USD per month</p>
 <p>- Combined travel, hardware & training allowance - $2,000  (up to $750 can be spent on hardware).</p>
 <br>
 <h3><center><a href="https://forms.gle/v68A9CunttghpHr77 "> >>Link to application form.</a></h3></center>
-<p><i><center>Project Goal Fellowships can be extended beyond six months if it takes longer than six months to complete the goal, or if the Fellow selects a goal from the H125 list of goals to work on for another six months.
+<p><i><center>Project Goal Fellowships can be extended beyond six months if it takes longer than six months to complete the goal, or if the Fellow selects a goal from the 2025H1 list of goals to work on for another six months.
 Applicants need not complete an entire goal or sub-goal as part of their Fellowship, but must be contributing to its completion.
-Applicants should read the list of goals before applying as they will need to select a goal as part of their application.</i></p></center>
+Applicants should read the <a href="https://rust-lang.github.io/rust-project-goals/2024h2/proposed.html">list of goals</a> before applying as they will need to select a goal as part of their application.</i></p></center>
 <div>
 <br>
 <hr>